Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 Preparing for an appointment

-You will likely initially seek treatment for a broken ankle or broken foot in an emergency room or urgent care clinic.
+You will likely initially seek treatment for a broken foot in an emergency room or urgent care clinic.
 If the pieces of broken bone aren't lined up properly for healing, you may be referred to a doctor specializing in orthopedic surgery.